Sometimes, you need to scan everything.

 Click on Scan options.

-Click on Full scan, and then click on Scan now.
+In Scan options, click on Full scan and then click on Scan now.

 Why run a full scan?

-Full scans are not something you need do often.
-Most of the time, Windows Security’s own periodic quick scan, coupled with its real-time components scanning things as they change or are downloaded, is enough.
+Full scans are not something you need to do often.
+Most of the time, Windows Security’s automated periodic quick scans and real-time scans as things change or are downloaded are enough.

-On the other hand, sometimes you need more.
-“Quick scan” is quick because it doesn’t scan absolutely everything.
+Sometimes you need more.
+“Quick scan” is quick because it doesn’t scan everything.
 It limits its scope to files and folders on the disk that are the most common targets of malicious software.
-Other areas where malware rarely resides are bypassed.
+Other areas where malware rarely lives are bypassed.

 But rarely isn’t never.

-I recommend a full scan if you suspect malware has made it to your machine somehow.
-If your machine is misbehaving, slow, or there are just odd things happening, a full scan is a comparatively quick way to rule out malicious software as the cause.
+I recommend a full scan if you suspect malware has made it to your machine.
+If your machine is misbehaving, slow, or there are odd things happening, a full scan is a comparatively quick way to rule out malicious software as the cause.

 Other scan types